Mississippi flag: Swap ‘In God We Trust’ for Confederate symbol?

 Republican state Sen. Chris McDaniel of Ellisville is among those saying Mississippi should keep its flag and people should resist efforts to remove historical monuments.

-“Whether you acknowledge it or not, the American Left is waging war against us,” McDaniel said Tuesday on Facebook.
-“They consider the founding to be illegitimate, our history to be tainted, and our republic as inherently evil.
-They will not stop.”
+"Whether you acknowledge it or not, the American Left is waging war against us," McDaniel said Tuesday on Facebook.
+"They consider the founding to be illegitimate, our history to be tainted, and our republic as inherently evil."

 In a newspaper ad funded by the state chamber of commerce, dozens of business executives said Wednesday that the Confederate battle emblem needs to be removed from Mississippi's flag because it "perpetuates negative stereotypes of our state."

 The chamber, called the Mississippi Economic Council, said for years that Mississippi should change its flag.
-The group said a new flag without Confederate images would boost economic opportunities and improve the quality of life.
+The group said a new flag without Confederate images would boost economic opportunities.

-“The current flag is harmful to Mississippi’s image and reputation for those outside our state and is hurtful to many Mississippians,” the group said in the ad published in the Clarion-Ledger.
+"The current flag is harmful to Mississippi's image and reputation for those outside our state and is hurtful to many Mississippians," the group said in the ad.

-Walmart announced Tuesday that it would stop displaying the Mississippi flag because of the Confederate emblem.
-Also Tuesday, the large and influential Mississippi Baptist Convention said lawmakers have a moral obligation to remove the Confederate image from the state flag because many people are “hurt and shamed” by it.

-Legislators are in the final days of their annual session, and some are trying to build a bipartisan coalition to change the flag.
-But they face a tough challenge this late in the session after deadlines for key legislation have passed, requiring a two-thirds majority of the House and Senate.

-Some lawmakers want to keep the flag as it has been since 1894.
-Some say the issue should be decided in a statewide election.

-All of Mississippi’s public universities stopped flying the state flag years ago because of the Confederate symbol.
-Several cities and counties have also removed it from public property, some long ago and some recently.
+All eight of Mississippi's public universities stopped flying the state flag years ago because of the Confederate symbol.
+The universities' leaders were at the Capitol on Wednesday trying to build support for a legislative vote on changing the flag.

+“We know this symbol is holding us back in the eyes of citizens all across this nation,” said Mississippi State University President Mark Keenum.
+“And citizens around the globe view that symbol as a symbol of hatred and racism.”